Our Neighbor’s Daily Bread

 Montana Farmers Feeding Montana’s Hungry

-According to the Montana Food Bank Network (MFBN), approximately 1 in 8 Montanans struggle with hunger, including 45,000 children living in food insecure homes.
+According to the Montana Food Bank Network (MFBN), approximately 1 in 10 Montanans struggle with hunger and 1 in 6 children in Montana live in food insecure homes.
 Hunger is directly related to the larger problem of economic insecurity in our state.
 Low wages, job loss, and insufficient fixed incomes leave many families unable to keep food on the table while trying to afford the rising costs of housing, child care, and medical care.

 Montana farmers have always lent a helping hand to neighbors in need.
 It’s in that spirit of giving that the Montana Grain Growers Association created “Our Neighbor’s Daily Bread”, a wheat-to-flour donation project, in response to a plea from the MFBN for much needed flour to feed Montana’s hungry.